IFoADataScienceResearch/IFoADataScienceResearch.github.io/_posts/2021-03-28-from-raw-to-processed-tweets.md

     return text
 ```

-Finally, we can read in the raw tweets dataset that has been hydrated using a Twitter API.
+Finally, we can read in the raw tweets that has now been cleansed.
 Two minor additional processing steps are performed to substitute "'" and "-" from the tweets.

 A sample output from DF_tweets_train$text_clean is shown below.